preetsanjam/Web_Development/JavaScript/notes.md

         - Square brackets property accessor
         - Object destructing
     - `this` keyword refers to an object that is executing the current piece of code in the current function.
+    - A JavaScript method is a property of an object that holds a function definition.
+Methods are functions that are stored as object properties.
+    -